libretime/libretime/docs/user-manual/calendar.md

 ![](./calendar-screenshot583-show_instance_description_vc9ooit.png)

 Alternatively, individual shows can be clicked on and dragged to new days and times in the calendar.
-However, LibreTime will not allow you to drag a future show into the past, or drag and drop instances of a repeated show.
+However, LibreTime won't allow you to drag a future show into the past, or drag and drop instances of a repeated show.
 In the **Day** and **Week** views, show length can be adjusted by clicking on the lower edge of the show box, and dragging the edge of the box upwards or downwards.
 The new show length is calculated automatically.

 ### Adding content to a show

 To add content to a show, click the show in any view on the Calendar, and select **Schedule Tracks** from the pop-up menu.
-Shows that do not yet contain any scheduled content are marked with a red exclamation mark icon, to the right of the show start and end times in the top bar.
+Shows that don't yet contain any scheduled content are marked with a red exclamation mark icon, to the right of the show start and end times in the top bar.
 Shows partially filled with content have a yellow exclamation mark icon.
 During playout of the show, a green play icon will also be shown in the top bar.

 ![](./calendar-screenshot488-add_remove_content.png)